Community Involvement Coordinator

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-EPA has completed a status review of the cleanup.
+EPA is doing a status review of the cleanup.
 This type of review is required at least every five years where the cleanup is complete but hazardous waste remains managed on-site.
 These reviews are done to ensure that the cleanup continues to protect people and the environment.
+This is the fourth five-year review for this site.

 - Feasibility Study (PDF) (360pp, 7MB) November 1984